Feminism in China

 Feminism in China refers to the collection of historical movements and ideologies in time aimed at redefining the role and status of women in China.
 Feminism in China began in the 20th century in tandem with the 1911 Revolution.
 Feminism in the People's Republic of China (PRC) is closely linked with socialism and class issues.
 Some commentators believe that this close association is damaging to Chinese feminism and argue that the interests of the Chinese Communist Party (CCP) are placed before those of women.

-According to the 2020 Gender Gap Index measurement of countries by the World Economic Forum, China is ranked 106th on gender gap.
-Under Xi Jinping's general secretaryship, feminist groups have been subject to increased scrutiny by the country's system of mass surveillance and censorship.
+Under Xi Jinping's general secretaryship, feminists have been subject to increased scrutiny by the country's system of mass surveillance and censorship, and detained in some instances.